Some people are starting to believe that value investing is dead.

 Gladly that is the result for the average stock.
 Whereas our goal is to find above average stocks.
 Nay…great stocks!

-Value is likely to be a key ingredient for the stocks that will shine the remainder of 2025 and beyond as they have been a bit neglected the past few years.
+Value is likely to be a key ingredient for the stocks that will shine in the years ahead as they have been a bit neglected the past few years.
+So that is where investors will seek outperformance.

 That doesn’t mean that every value stock will rise.
 In fact, there are 3 fatal flaws of value investing we need to avoid to be on the right side of the action in the year ahead.